Justice for Workers

 Justice for Workers: Decent Work for All (previously Fight for $15 and Fairness) is a Canadian campaign and movement focused on the rights and remuneration of low-wage workers.

 History

 The Fight for $15 and Fairness campaign was launched in the spring of 2015, following the Fight for $15 campaign launch in the US in 2012.
 Initially the campaign focused on the unmet needs of low-wage workers in precarious employment in Ontario.
 In April 2015, the campaign organized Ontario-wide demonstrations.

 After the passing of the Making Ontario Open for Business Act, 2018 reduced the Ontario Government's commitment to minimum wage, protesting continued on a smaller scale.

 During 2020 and 2021, the campaign's activates expanded into Nova Scotia and Newfoundland and Labrador.

-In January 2022, the Ontario government raised minimum wage to $15 and in 2022, the campaign rebranded as Justice for Workers and (referencing the increased costs of living) started campaigning for a $20-per-hour minimum wage.
+The "Justice for Workers" campaign was launched on May 1, 2021, as the next phase of the Ontario-wide campaign for decent work.
+The campaign aims to improve the working conditions of low-wage and precarious workers across Ontario.
+The campaign was created in response to the harsh realities of working conditions exposed by the pandemic.
+To achieve this, the campaign demands a $20-per-hour minimum wage, 10 permanent paid sick days, equal pay for equal work, permanent resident status for all and much more.